wp-plugins/wordpress-seo/readme.txt

 	* Implemented a hook that would make the title work with Thematic based themes properly.
 	* Added option to remove "start" rel link from head section.
 	* Several style sheet changes to make backend styling easier and more robust.
-	* Added option to force rewrite titles for people that can't adapt their theme.
+	* Added option to force rewrite titles for people that can't adapt their theme, it's ugly but not as ugly as how All In One SEO handles it.
 	* If title templates aren't set, the plugin now generates proper default titles.
 	* The News module has moved to a separate directory, where all other modules will reside too, so they can be updated individually later.
 Download link for the news module will appear on yoast.com shortly.